top of page

 5. To live a better life

-Early alchemists consider mercury and sulfur the major elements of which all things are made.
-Islamic alchemists add salt, and during the Renaissance Golden Age Paracelsus introduces the tria prima to the West.
+Early Islamic alchemists, specifically Jābir ibn Ḥayyān, consider mercury and sulfur the major elements of which all metals are made.
+During the Renaissance Golden Age Paracelsus introduces the tria prima mercury, sulfur and salt to the West.

 Prolonged or repeated Inhalation of sulfur can cause brain damage, nervous collapse and death.
 The liquid metal mercury or quicksilver fascinates scientists and laypeople with its silvery flow but it's fatal if breathed or ingested, as the first Chinese emperor discovers.